HilarySHayes/Capstone1/README.md

 ## Data

 I obtained the last five years of criminal offenses in the City and County of Denver, Colorado, which is based on the National Incident Based Reporting Systems (NIBRS) and is publicly available online [here](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime).
  The data includes more than 451,400 reported crimes from 2016-2020.
 Each crime is classified by offense type and includes the date of first occurrence as well as the reporting date.
 Most reported crimes also include the neighborhood and geographical location coordinates.
-Below are features included in the dataset.
-Highlighted are the features I primarily used.
+Below are features included in the dataset and highlighted are the features I focused on.
 I also added year, month, and week number features using the date of first occurrence.
 In accordance with legal protections against identifying sexual assault victims, addresses are not included.
 Child abuse cases and all crimes involving juveniles are also not reported in this dataset.
 In August 2020, the Stapleton neighborhood changed its name to Central Park; The new name, Central Park, was replaced in all previous years for consistency.

 <p align="center">
 <img src="./images/Denver/data_features.png" width="175" style="border:0px;margin:20px">